fmager/real-time/m2_concurrency/README.md

 accessed in order to accomplish what I want to do?

 ## Here Be Dragons
-Some of the things you have to get used to when parallel programming is the sudden lack of serialized interactions.
+Some of the things you have to get used to in concurrency programming is the sudden lack of serialized interactions.
 Thread 1 won't necessarily execute before thread 8, and the way you debug and verify your code will have to take that into account.